-About 2.5% of the workforce are expected to be part of the layoffs that will roll out over an 18-month period.
+That 2.5% of its workforce is expected to be part of Accenture layoffs that will roll out over an 18-month period.

 Late in March, job-listing company Indeed announced it would reduce its workforce by 2,200 positions.
 The cuts amounted to about 15% of the workforce.